An Introduction to Nanosilver

 The short answer is yes!
 Nanosilver itself is nothing new and with a long history, it has been used in consumer and commercial products over the past century.
 It’s also important to keep in mind that the additions of nanosilver in products are added at a miniscule level.
 At such small quantities, recent research has shown no adverse health findings to the current level of exposure to nanosilver, making it safe to use.
 It has also been registered as a biocidal material in the United States since 1951.
 In addition, due to it’s antimicrobial properties, the use of silver in wound dressings, treatment of eye conditions, and other infections is well established.
 Besides medical uses, nanosilver has also experienced a surge in commercialization.

-The consumer market for antibacterial, germ-free products are huge (overpriced hand sanitizer anyone?).
-The use of silver can be seen in everything from makeup to silver coated bandages to companies putting it into socks and gymwear amongst a variety of other items.
+The consumer market for antibacterial, germ-free products is huge (overpriced hand sanitizer anyone?).
+The use of silver can be seen in everything from makeup to silver coated bandages to companies putting it into socks and gym wear amongst a variety of other items.

 Another benefit of nanosilver is that it destroys the cell membranes of bacteria, making it hard for microbes to develop a resistance to the silver.
 This is one of the many reasons why nanosilver is such an effective antiseptic.
 It is also why Aoni chose to incorporate nanosilver in our thinnest condoms.